act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 #### Passed Example 5

-The first `title` element has content.
+This page has two `title` elements and only the first has content.

 ```html
 <html>